 4. Common VAT Schemes

-Several VAT schemes can simplify VAT accounting for businesses.
+VAT schemes can simplify reporting and payment:

 5. Penalties and Compliance